TabelO-1/DND/Weapons/Lvl1/Field Survival Shotgun.md

 Long Range 30
 Display as attack
 Value: 250 Credits
-Lore: A simple shotgun that often jams, but can be useful in some scenarios
+Lore: A simple shotgun that often jams, but can be useful in some scenarios.